bitext/rasa/README.md

 # Bitext Variant generation + Rasa NLU

-How to build a smart chatbot integrating Bitext Variant Generation and Rasa NLU.<br>
+Here you have some indications to know how to build a smart chatbot integrating Bitext Variant Generation tool and Rasa NLU system.
-We currently cover three business verticals: smart home, e-commerce and news.
+<br>We are currently covering three business sectors in this field: smart homes, e-commerce websites, and news.

 ## Getting Started

-The first thing you need to do to be able to integrate the Variant Generation service is to sign up for the [Bitext API](https://api.bitext.com/#/login/), and obtain your API Token.
-The API offers a **free trial with 5000 requests.**<br>You can also try the the already-trained model available in the **projects** folder.
+First of all, you have to sign up for the Bitext API on our [website](https://api.bitext.com/#/login/).
+This process is completely free of charge and no credit card is needed!
+This API offers a **free trial** with 5000 requests.
+There is also a possibility to try the already-trained model available in the folder called "Projects".

 ### Installing Rasa NLU